 Admiral Straw has three daughters—Silvana, Meg and Katie.
 He resides in New York City and Annapolis, Maryland with his wife, Christine.

 Rear Adm.
 (Ret.)
-Caesar is a Surface Warfare Officer who earned his commission from the U.S. Naval Academy in 1977.
+Caesar is an Academy Securities’ Advisory Board Member and a Surface Warfare Officer who earned his commission from the U.S. Naval Academy in 1977.
 He also holds a Master of Business Administration Degree from the College of William & Mary.
 Admiral Caesar is a Massachusetts Institute of Technology Seminar XXI Fellow in Foreign Politics, International Relations, and the National Interest.During Admiral Caesar’s period of initial active service, his sea duty assignments included USS Dale (CG 19) and USS John F. Kennedy (CV 67) where he served in the Engineering, Weapons, and Operations Departments.

 Admiral Caesar transitioned to the Reserve Component in 1983.
 He has held a variety of assignments including battle watch director for Commander, U.S. 2nd Fleet; area air defense commander, Atlantic; and deputy commander, Navy Reserve Readiness Command, Mid-Atlantic.
 He has commanded four Reserve units including, Personnel Mobilization Team 3106; Surface Warfare Development Group; OPNAV Surface Warfare Division; and, Naval Inspector General Detachment 106.